 This has happened in the past to companies who were using software from tech companies based out of China.
 For example, the FBI detected potential malware from a tax software program utilized by the Chinese government.
 Some American companies may use this program if they conduct business in China, therefore leaving them vulnerable to a cyber-attack.

 NDAA compliance has placed a ban on several video surveillance manufacturers, specifically Dahua, Hikvision, and Huawei.
-There are still many NDAA compliant manufacturers which may be used on federal property, including:

 - Axis Communications

 - Bosch Security Systems